 Myth #4: You Can Continue Managing Your Foreign Business Remotely Without any Tax Implications

-This myth is tied in with Myth #1 (the myth of foreign source income being tax free), as well as Myths #2 & #3.
+This myth is tied to Myth #1 (the myth of foreign source income being tax free), as well as Myths #2 & #3.

 The obvious first consideration:

 - Earning income from abroad, if you are doing so actively while in Georgia, is rarely considered “Foreign Source Income” (Myth #1).
-Hence that income will normally be taxed in Georgia.
+Therefore, that income will typically be taxed in Georgia.

 However, the less well understood concept which is of concern here is Permanent Establishment (PE).

 At its simplest, PE allows that any foreign business which has a fixed place of business in Georgia, should be taxable in Georgia.
-Working from your AirBnB can technically be considered a fixed place of business, especially if management of your business is carried out from that location in a regular way.
+Working from your AirBnB can technically be considered a fixed place of business, especially if the management of your business is consistently carried out from that location.

 PE typically applies to anyone managing a foreign legal entity (such as an LLC).
-It is less likely to apply to Individual Entrepreneurs (Sole Proprietors), though it can in rare cases, especially those such as the US form of a single member LLC, which for many US citizens is seen as being a type of Sole Proprietorship, but by Georgian law is absolutely not.
+It is less likely to apply to Individual Entrepreneurs (Sole Proprietors), though it can in rare cases, especially those such as the US form of a single member LLC, which for many US citizens is seen as being a type of Sole Proprietorship (even though by Georgian law it is absolutely not).

-Because the legal entity exists in both the country of registration and as a PE in Georgia, it can potentially be taxed in both countries, even if a DTA exists (Myth #3)
+Because the legal entity exists in both the country of registration and as a PE in Georgia, it can potentially be taxed in both countries (Myth #3).

 Myth #5: Monthly Filing Requirements Are Super Simple For Individual Entrepreneurs

 Individual Entrepreneurs (IEs) with Small Business Status (SBS) pay 1% tax only on turnover and cannot deduct expenses.
-This concept leads to an incorrect assumption that simply filling one income declaration, once per month completes their entire accounting requirements.
+This concept leads to an incorrect assumption that simply filing one income declaration, once per month, completes their entire accounting requirements.

 This is rarely true.